This section covers our review/comment and representation services for commercial transactions.

 Review/Comment on a Contract Does Not Include Negotiation of the Contract.
 Review/comment is a specific limited service rendered for a flat fee.
 It does not include negotiations with the other party.
 Review/comment on the contract is not a broad or open-ended retainer for the transaction generally or any other additional services relating to the transaction.
 Open-ended representation is certainly available, but not at the review/comment fee level.
 Inquire about representation in the entire transaction.

-Exclusions.
-An order for review/comment (only) does not include review/comment on the title commitment or review or preparation of closing documents such as the warranty deed.
+Exclusions from Review/Comment.
+An order for review/comment (only) is a limited service and does not include review/comment on the title commitment or review or preparation of closing documents such as the warranty deed.
 Unless we are retained for the entire transaction, these are separate billable services.
-Also, in the case of review/comment (only), you are not entitled to use our name in paragraph 24 as your attorney, since review/comment (only) does not involve any on-going legal advice or dealings with the other party.

 Limited Representation Agreement.
 Whenever we are asked to do less than represent the client in the entire transaction, we require that the client sign our Limited Representation Agreement in order to expressly release us from liability for any parts of the transaction in which we are not directly involved.

-If the Client is Represented by an Agent or Broker.
+Are you represented by a real estate broker?
 We assume you have secured the services of a qualified real estate agent or broker who will be performing the usual duties of preparing, submitting, and negotiating offers and counter-offers; engaging in back-and-forth with the other party; arranging for the structural and mechanical inspections, the appraisal, environmental testing, the survey, and other specialized third-party services; assisting with loan application and qualification questions; and so forth.
-These are not customarily a lawyer’s duties and are not included in the flat-fee services we offer.
-We do our best to offer first-rate legal services and documents.
-However, consulting an attorney is not a substitute for obtaining the services of a qualified agent or broker who knows the market and provides other services that are not strictly legal in nature.
-When functioning as a law firm (and not a broker), we do not take on any duties customarily associated with agents and brokers unless we are expressly retained to do so.
+These are not customarily a lawyer’s duties and are not included in the flat-fee legal services we offer.

 If the Client is Not Represented by an Agent or Broker.
 If we are asked to provide legal advice or documents in a transaction, and the client does not have an agent or broker, we need to be clear in advance that realtor-type services are not included in the legal services that we provide.
 We do not agree that realtor duties (and professional liability) will be shifted to us in a legal capacity as part of a strategy to avoid paying a real estate commission.
 It is possible that some fees may increase if the client is not represented by an agent or broker.
+In such cases, the client should consider engaging our brokerage services.

 Our Attorney is Also a Real Estate Broker.
 Our attorney is also a licensed Texas real estate broker.
 If we are asked to perform any functions typical of a broker, including preparing, submitting, and negotiating a contract, then we will charge accordingly (the above-specified up-front non-refundable retainer against 1% payable at closing).
 Inquire.